apptainer/apptainer-userdocs/environment_and_metadata.rst

 .. code::

-   $ singularity exec python.sif env | grep PYTHON_VERSION
+   $ apptainer exec python.sif env | grep PYTHON_VERSION
    PYTHON_VERSION=3.7.7

 This happens because the ``Dockerfile`` used to build that container has